symfony/symfony-docs/reference/configuration/doctrine.rst

 dir
 ...

-Absolute path to the mapping or entity files (depending on the driver.
+Absolute path to the mapping or entity files (depending on the driver).

 prefix
 ......